MEO (telecommunication company): Marketing

 The communication campaign invested in a strong advertising effort, protagonized by Portuguese humoristic characters, the Gato Fedorento.
 In 2015, Marketing left Gato Fedorento after 7 years and Cristiano Ronaldo launches the new campaign for the MEO brand, a sub-division of Altice.
-In 2018, Sophia arrived, precisely as the new 4K and Portable box with join venture with Cristiano Ronaldo.
+In 2018, Sophia arrived, precisely as the new 4K and Portable box with joint venture with Cristiano Ronaldo.
 The current slogan is MEO Humaniza-te.